-Last year this time I was a garden virgin.
-In fact, I would have declared easily that I had a brown thumb.
+In the past, I would have declared easily that I had a brown thumb.
 My mother has the most amazing green thumb, so I have always felt extremely disappointed that I didn’t inherit an iota of her talent.

 Having been granted leeway to tackle the project, it was time to start taking after my mother.
 As a newby I couldn’t recognise much in the way of what was in the garden, except some broccoli, and had no idea what had been planted in the past.

 Like all good virgins (yes?) and wanting to know more, I started by buying a book.
 A great book.
-‘The Vegetable Gardener’s Bible’ by Edward C. Smith.
-It breaks down the veg into seperate pages, 1 veg per, has lots of lovely pictures and clear instructions.
+The Vegetable Gardener’s Bible* by Edward C. Smith.
+It breaks down the veg into seperate pages, 1 veg per page, and has lots of lovely pictures and clear instructions.
 It became very well thumbed as the seasons progressed.

 Then Pumpjack found the online Veg Garden Planner for me.
-A wonderful tool that helps you plan your garden out (rather like playing with Colorforms, if you remember those), but online so easily managed.
-You set up the layout, choose the veg you are going to plant, can even specify the specific details about it, and then drag on to your plan where you are going to plant it.
+A wonderful tool that helps you plan your garden out (in a format rather like playing with Colorforms, if you remember those), but online so easily managed.
+You set up the layout and choose the veg you are going to plant.
+You can even specify the specific details about which types.
+Then you drag your veg (colorform) on to your plan where you are going to plant it.

 So thus armed with some tools of knowledge, I began.
 I removed everything that wasn’t obvious or labelled, and then built raised beds.
 This was Pumpjack’s idea as it would save our knees and backs whilst giving more growing depth for the plants.
 I recycled old wood planks for most of the raised beds, but also used pruned branches to make a wattling raised bed (another Pumpjack idea and by far our favourite version).

 As the garden is south facing with terraces, we wanted to utilise the walls as well, to maximise the growing spaces.
 We recycled pallets (given for free from our local hardware/bricolage) into Strawberry planters, as well as re-used plastic milk containers into hanging herb and lettuce pots.

 The choice of what to grow was daunting, and I wanted to try everything.
-A small part of me was curious to determine what would grow, and how easily, but the other more greedy side of me wanted to have all this produce at our fingertips.
+A small part of me was curious to determine what would grow, and how easily, but the other more greedy side of me wanted to have lots of lovely veg produce at our fingertips.

-As the plants grew I transplanted to larger pots and finally, come end of March and into April they were planted outdoors.
+As the plants grew I transplanted to larger pots and finally, come end of March and into April, they were planted outdoors.
 Some took, some did not.
 Those that failed I bought replacements.

 She also gave me two other pieces of great advice.
 First, stagger the plantings so we would have crops come into fruition over time thus giving us veg for a longer period of time.
-Second, if you plant most of it will grow.
+Second, if you plant, most of it will grow.

-I took to listening to gardening programmes I was in awe of how in depth people get into their gardens.
-Me, I like the idea of keeping it simple.
+I took to listening to gardening programmes.
+I was in awe of how in depth people get into their gardens.
+But I realised something about myself.
+Sometimes too much research takes the fun out of things.
+I like the idea of keeping it simple.
 Plant it and see if it grows.
 If it does, eat it.